nicosensei/es-theme-351noir/README.md

 ## 351 Noir 351ELEC Theme

-This is a modern dark 351ELEC theme heavily based on the [Epic Noir](https://github.com/c64-dev/es-theme-epicnoir) theme (and thus, original ideas by Chicuelo and brought to life in collaboration with Nick L, aka c64-dev).
+This is a modern horizontal theme based on [Epic Noir](https://github.com/c64-dev/es-theme-epicnoir), that matches the 351ELEC black/white/red aesthetic and the RG351P handheld's resolution and aspect ratio.

 ---